RockSolid1106/OpenVPN_Client_Alert/README.md

 ```
 {"ok":true,"result":[]}
 ```
-go to channel and send a message.
+go to the channel(on Telegram) and send a message.
 This message can contain anything.
-Then search for:
+Then search for the following text on the website:
 ```
 chat":{"id":-1001329888055
 ```
 Make a note of the chat ID, or the numbers after the '-' sign.
+So, your Chat ID should look something like: -xxxxxxxxxxxxx.

 That's it for the Telegram part.
 Now lets move to the script.